rjdmoore/fictrac/README.md

 * [Demo video](http://youtu.be/BeGYOEOdWjw) - Quick (30s) overview of what FicTrac does and how it works.
 * [FicTrac manual](http://link) - Detailed instructions, description of output data, parameters, recommendations, etc.
 * [Homepage](http://fictrac.rjdmoore.net) - Contact details for the main author/developer, links, and further info.
-* [Forum](http://www.reddit.com/r/fictrac/) - Subreddit for FicTrac users to share issues and advice.
+* [Forum](http://www.reddit.com/r/fictrac/) - Subreddit for faqs, support, advice, discussions, etc.
 * [Mailing list](http://fictrac.rjdmoore.net/mail.html) - Subscribe to receive important announcements and updates.

 Happy tracking!

 ## Getting started

-If you're just setting up your lab, or wondering whether FicTrac is suitable for your setup (spoiler: yes, probably), check the [section below](#hardware-requirements) for the basic requirements.
+If you're just setting up your lab, or wondering whether FicTrac is suitable for your setup (spoiler: yes, probably), check the [hardware requirements section below](#hardware-requirements) for the basic requirements.

-If you already have an experimental enclosure with a camera, you can use FicTrac to either process those videos offline or to run live from the camera.
-Just follow the sections below to [install](#installation), [configure](#configuration), and [run FicTrac](#running-fictrac).
+If you already have an experimental enclosure with a camera, you can use FicTrac to either process recorded videos offline or to run live from the camera.
+Skip ahead to [install](#installation), [configure](#configuration), and [run FicTrac](#running-fictrac).

 ### Hardware requirements